Shop and restaurant hours

 From the Airport you can reach most parts of Costa Rica within a 6-hour drive (see listing below)..

-With a long runway and an estimated 3.4 million passengers a year, Juan Santamaria Airport is served by a good number of domestic and international airlines offering direct and connecting flights to all parts of the globe.
+With a long runway and 4.3 million in 2016, Juan Santamaria Airport is served by a good number of domestic and international airlines offering direct and connecting flights to all parts of the globe.

-NOTE: 1.
-Costa Rica charges a departure tax of US $28 on all international flights leaving the country (best to pay local or US currency to avoid scams).
+- Costa Rica charges a departure tax of US $28 on all international flights leaving the country (maybe included in your flight ticket - check with your airline!).

-2. Avoid using the airport's public telephone to make out-of-the-country calls.
-Rates are not posted, but are exorbitant!
+- Avoid using the airport's public telephone to make out-of-the-country calls.
+Rates are not posted, but are exhorbitant!

-3. Have your bags wrapped in plastic to avoid theft; when using a taxi, insist on having your bag inside (not in the trunk).
+- Have your bags wrapped in plastic to avoid theft (baggage wrap stations are near entrances A, B & C); when using a taxi, insist on having your bag inside (not in the trunk).

 Connecting flights and International Arrivals:

 - Connecting passengers should contact their airline personnel by using the airline phones in the terminal.

 - International Arrivals: (You can make a purchase at duty-free store prior to getting to immigration).
 Follow signs to the immigration area with your passport (and Visa, if applicable) in hand; retrieve your baggage where indicated; and go through customs & border control handing them your completed customs declaration.